Parish & Lay Opportunities

 Who can be a PEIR?

 The PEIR is a layperson who is an active parishioner and who has completed the Certification Program offered by the Archdiocesan Ecumenical & Interreligious Officer entitled “Ecumenical and Interreligious Relations: A Catholic Ministry”.
-This course is taught in collaboration with Mount Saint Mary’s University.
 Please click here for further information.

 A basic understanding of the Catholic Church’s history of interaction with our fellow Christians, and relations with non-Christians, as well as knowledge of the different denominations and world religions is absolutely essential to the successful establishing of relationships and bridge-building, which the PEIR is called to do.